wangguodong-f/paho.mqtt.cpp/README.md

 ## Building from source

+As of v1.5, the Paho C++ library uses C++17 features, and thus requires a fully compliant C++17 compiler.
+Some of the more common options, depending on the target platform, are:

+* GCC v8 or later
+* _clang_ v5 or later
+* Visual Studio 2017 15.8 (MSVC 19.15) or later

 _CMake_  is a cross-platform build system suitable for Unix and non-Unix platforms such as Microsoft Windows.
 It is now the only supported build system.
+The current supported minimum version is:

+* cmake v3.12

 The Paho C++ library requires the Paho C library, v1.3.13 or greater, to be built and installed.
-That can be done before building this library, or it can be done here using the CMake `PAHO_WITH_MQTT_C` build option.
+That can be done before building this library, or it can be done here using the CMake `PAHO_WITH_MQTT_C` build option to build both libraries at the same time.
+This also guarantees that a proper version of the C library is used, and that it is build with compatible options.

+### Build Options

 CMake allows for options to direct the build.
 The following are specific to Paho C++: